INTERSTAT/Statistics-Contextualized/pilots/status.md

 * Italian data
   * pipeline operational
   * partly automated
-  * manual part needs documentation
+  * manual part documentation issue 9 https://github.com/INTERSTAT/Statistics-Contextualized/issues/9#issuecomment-968995758

 #### Air quality data

 * Models and metadata
-  * ontology defined, needs documentation
+  * ontology to be updated, documentation in issue 21.
+Further documentation is to be updated shortly.
-  * connection to smart model not defined
+  * connection to smart model IS defined, as the ontology concepts come from Air Quality Model (EEA) but it needs further revision to include meta ontologies
-  * metadata not defined
+  * metadata are defined and codelists are taken from EEA and collected in tables on MySQL

 * Data (French and Italian)
   * pipeline partly operational
-  * extraction automated
+  * extraction not automated
-  * transform / load to implement
+  * transform implemented via SQL
   * use of Nominatis API problematic (bad or absent post code, API usage policy limitative)
-  * target RDF model to define
+  * target RDF model is being implemented

 ## GF